inimist/cakephp-captcha/README.md

 * *clabel*: Label for Image Captcha Value input field
 * *mlabel*: Label for Math Captcha Value input field

-**There are a few other options which, at the moment, can be set in the component file directly**

 What's New
 --------------------
 * Tested upto CakePHP 2.5.4